department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/ionizing-radiation.md

 You may be able to get disability benefits if you didn’t receive a dishonorable discharge and you meet the requirements listed below.

 **Both of these must be true:**
-- You have an illness that's on our list of illnesses believed to be caused by radiation exposure or that doctors say may be caused by radiation, **and**
+- You have an illness that's on our list of illnesses believed to be caused by ionizing radiation exposure or that doctors say may be caused by radiation, **and**
 - Your illness started within a certain period of time (as shown along with the list of illnesses)

 [See the list of radiation-related illnesses](https://www.ecfr.gov/cgi-bin/text-idx?rgn=div5&node=38:1.0.1.1.4#se38.1.3_1309).